x-atlas-consortia/ubkg-box/README.md

 From a Terminal session, execute `./build_ubkgbox.sh`.
 The **build_ubkgbox.sh** script will:
-   - add a subnode to the local hosts file named **neo4j.ubkgbox.com**, mapped to the localhost/loopback IP.
    - validate and obtain information from **container.cfg**.
    - execute Docker Compose on **ubkg-box-docker-compose.yml**.